Fruit Belt, Buffalo

 The Fruit Belt (Medical Park) is a residential neighborhood in Buffalo, New York.
 It is located adjacent to the Buffalo Niagara Medical Campus.

 Geography

 The Fruit Belt is located within the East Side of Buffalo.
 The neighborhood is centered along High Street running west–east and Jefferson Avenue running north–south.
 It is enclosed along its eastern boundary by the Kensington Expressway and Michigan Avenue as its Western Boundary, separating the Fruit Belt from the Medical Campus.

 History and culture

-At one time home to over 10,000 people, the Fruit Belt takes its name from the many orchards German settlers planted in the area.
-Holding true to their previously established agrarian nature, they established large gardens and vegetable orchards.
-As their numbers increased, Streets were established on former farms, the names of which remain as a testament to the neighborhood's early nature.
+The Fruit Belt neighborhood was first established in June 1835, when the Buffalo Common Council approved a batch of new street names, including Cherry, Maple, Mulberry, Locust, Lemon, Orange, Peach, and Grape.
+House and building lots first went on the market soon after in September 1835, offered by out-of-town investors from Albany and New York City.

+It is difficult to find evidence of whether the land was used for agricultural, including fruit-growing, purposes before or after being subdivided for residential and commercial development.

+The Fruit Belt nickname first appeared in print in August 1934, when residents of Mulberry Street held a carnival to celebrate when their cobblestone streets were paved over.

 The area remained a tight-knit neighborhood until the 1950s, when construction of the Kensington Expressway split the neighborhood in half.